notadamkhan/Lights-Out-Game-in-jQuery-AJAX-and-PHP/readme.md

 ## Game Rules

 - Yellow cells represent lights that are on.
-- Black cells represent lights that are off.
+- Blue cells represent lights that are off.
 - Clicking a cell toggles its light and the adjacent lights.
 - The objective is to turn off all the lights on the grid.